Heating a dipolar quantum fluid into a solid: Methods

 The grand canonical potential is minimal in equilibrium such that we can minimize Eq.(\ref{eq:F2}) with respect to the condensate wave function $\psi({\bf r})$.
 This yields the nonlinear wave equation

 which determines the equilibrium state of the condensate for a given chemical potential $\mu$.
 We consider a harmonic trapping potential $U({\bf r})=\frac{m}{2}(\omega_x x^2+\omega_y y^2+\omega_z z^2)$, with trapping frequencies $\omega_{x,y,z}$ along the three cartesian axes.
 The first four terms correspond to the Gross-Pitaevskii equation that describes the mean-field physics of the condensate at zero temperature.
-The next term is given by $H_{\rm qu}({\bf r}) = \gamma_{\rm qu} |\psi({\bf r})|^3$ and accounts for leading order effects of quantum fluctuations with a strength $\gamma_{\rm qu}$ that increases with $a$ and $a_{d}$ \cite{Lima2011,Lima2012,Wachtler2016}.
+The next term is given by $H_{\rm qu}({\bf r}) = \gamma_{\rm qu} |\psi({\bf r})|^3$ and accounts for leading order effects of quantum fluctuations with a strength $\gamma_{\rm qu}$ that increases with $a$ and $a_{d}$ \cite{Lima2011,Lima2012,Wachtler2016} (see also Supplementary Information).
 Finite-temperature effects are captured by the last term as given in Eq.(\ref{mu_T}).
+A more detailed derivation of Eq.(\ref{eq:TeGPE}) is discussed in the Supplementary Information.
 We note here that the applied local-density approximation can cause an infrared divergence of the momentum integral in Eq.(\ref{mu_T}).
 However, the finite system size of trapped systems yields a natural momentum cutoff that ensures converged results.
-Indeed, we find that our calculated condensate wave functions are not sensitive to the precise choice of the momentum cutoff for relevant trap geometries.
+Indeed, we find that our calculated condensate wave functions are not sensitive to the precise choice of the momentum cutoff for relevant trap geometries (see Supplementary Information).

-\section{Finite-temperature simulations}
+\subsection{Finite-temperature simulations}